FaazilShaikh/Rummy-O/readme.md

 static/game.js
 - The client side, includes all displaying all visuals and logic for inputting runs/melds, updating joker, when to end turn, etc

-To run the code you will need to clone this part of the repository.
-I used visual studio code, and when it is ran the link its running on should be http://localhost:5000/ You may need to install some of the frameworks like express